An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: Introduction

-Proposing enhancements to algorithms is easy, and theoretically the modifications may seem sensible.
+Proposing enhancements to algorithms is easy, and theoretically, the modifications may seem sensible.
 In practice, they may not work as one envisions.
-Thus, an important part of developing algorithm modifications is providing validation that they are doing what is expected.
-This means going beyond predictive accuracy, to understanding the resulting models.
+Thus, an important part of developing algorithm modifications is providing validation that they are doing what is expected, or not.
+This means going beyond predictive accuracy to understanding the resulting models.
 A second objective of this paper is to provide visual diagnostics for the algorithm changes.
 This is two-fold: a shiny (Chang et al. 2025) app and tours to view the fits in high dimensions.
-The app is available in the \texttt{PPtreeExt} package (da Silva, Cook, and Lee 2026) along with the implementation of the modified algorithm.
+The app is available in the \texttt{PPtreeExt} package (da Silva et al. 2026) along with the implementation of the modified algorithm.
 It allows users to generate 2D data sets with different types of separations and compare the model fits for the modified and the original algorithm.
-This was an essential tool in constructing the new algorithm, because it provides side-by-side visualization of prediction boundaries to identify data patterns in which the different methods perform better.
-The second visual diagnostic is to use tours available in the \texttt{tourr} package (Wickham et al. 2011) to examine the high-dimensional structure of data sets and the resulting model fits where the modified algorithm outperforms other classifiers.
-This provides an explanation for the performance comparison results, and intuition for why the modified algorithm performs better.
+This was an essential tool in constructing the new algorithm, because it provides a side-by-side visualization of prediction boundaries to identify data patterns in which the different methods perform better.
+The second visual diagnostic is to use tours available in the \texttt{tourr} package (Wickham et al. 2011) to examine the high-dimensional structure of data sets and the resulting model fits, where the modified algorithm outperforms other classifiers.
+This explains the performance comparison results and intuition for why the modified algorithm performs better.

 The paper is organized as follows: Section~\ref{sec-pptal} provides background on the original PPtree algorithm, including its structure and limitations.
 Section~\ref{sec-ppext} describes the extensions to the algorithm.
-Section~\ref{sec-algocomp} presents the interactive visualization tool developed for exploring and comparing the algorithms.
-Section~\ref{sec-result} presents the comparative analysis of algorithm performance, and visual diagnostics for the comparisons in Section~\ref{sec-perfexp}.
-Finally, Section~\ref{sec-disc} discusses the changes, results of the comparison and potential future directions.
+Section~\ref{sec-compare} contains the examples on visually and numerically digesting the enhanced algorithm's performance.
+Finally, Section~\ref{sec-disc} discusses the changes, results of the comparison, and potential future directions.